aussiekom/Time-Series-Forecasting/Basics-Forecasting-Techniques/README.md

 ### Basics of Time Series Forecasting

 Here is an overview about the techniques that are most common in use for the forecasting.

-The theory is added with the code implemented in Python.
+*The notebook contains theory and code written in Python.*